-- d.
-The provisions of this Section do not apply to grievance disputes which contend that the County has underpaid by misapplying or incorrectly interpreting the terms of this or any previous Agreement.
-The time limits for the filing and processing of any grievance will not be deemed to be excused, extended, or otherwise modified by the provisions of this Section.
-Nor will the relief available through the grievance procedure be enlarged by or because of this Section. - e.
-The provisions of this section apply only to errors involving base salary or overtime cash payment, benefit premiums, and paid leave accruals, balances, or usage.
-No provision of this Agreement shall preclude the correction or recovery by the County of past overpayments, errors, or other losses which result from errors involving other matters, such as retirement, social security taxes, Medicare taxes, state disability insurance taxes, State and Federal taxes, pension payments and court-ordered payments.
-These errors are collected pursuant to Federal and State Law and Regulations.
+- (4) Any amount of overpayment or underpayment for any period earlier than one (1) year prior to the date of the Department of Personnel Services initial written notice to the employee, shall be deemed waived and not reimbursable. - d.
+The provisions of this section do not apply to grievance disputes which contend that the County has underpaid by misapplying or incorrectly interpreting the terms of this or any previous agreement.
+The time limits for the filing and processing of any grievance shall not be deemed to be excused, extended or otherwise modified by the provisions of this section.
+Nor shall the relief available through the grievance procedure be enlarged by or as a result of the provisions of this section. - e.
+The provisions of this section apply only to errors involving base salary or overtime cash payment and paid leave accruals, balances, or usage.
+No provision of this Agreement shall preclude the correction or recovery by the County of past overpayments or other losses which result from errors involving other matters, such as insurance, retirement, social security and court-ordered payments.

-7.7.
+7.5.
 ACCELERATED SALARY STEP INCREASES

 - a.
 At the request of the appointing authority, the County Executive or designee may approve acceleration of a salary step increase to any higher step in the salary range for that class at any time based upon exceptional performance or for retention purposes. - b.
 Such salary step acceleration under this provision shall not be subject to the grievance procedure. - c.
-Receipt of an accelerated salary step increase shall not have any effect on the employee's date of eligibility for other salary step increases as described in the Section 7.5 for Salary Step Increases.
+Receipt of an accelerated salary step increase shall not have any effect on the employee's date of eligibility for other salary step increases as described in the Section 7.3 for Salary Step Increases.